Culpeper style microscope with rack and pinion focusing, c. 1800

 relatively common.
 They were made for the trade and

-consequently, they are often not marked by the retailer.
+consequently, they are often not marked by the retailer or maker.

 The microscope is stored